DIY Kitchen Island Makeover (made with big box store cabinets!)

-As well as some of the side trim to attach the new panels to.
+As well as some of the sides trim to attach the new panels to.

-We had to add that extra trim because some of it will show afterwards so I had to paint it to match.
+We had to add that extra trim because some of it will show afterward so I had to paint it to match.

 You can see here (above and below) where we carried the trim all the way around to close up that open area at the bottom in front of the cabinetry.